 Source: PSG

-This is the difference, in Rands and percentages, between a stock's current price and its price as of market close on the prior trading day.
+This is the difference, in Rands and percentages, between a stock's current price and its price as of market close on the prior trading da

 Source: Morningstar